avaneev/biteopt/README.md

 several things that were discovered that may need to be addressed in the
 future:

-1. Parallelization of this algorithm is technically possible, but may be counter-productive (increases convergence time considerably).
+1. Parallelization of BiteOpt algorithm is technically possible, but may be counter-productive (increases convergence time considerably).
 It is more efficient to run several optimizers in parallel with different random seeds.
 Specifically saying, it is possible (tested to be working on some code commits before May 15, 2018) to generate a serie of candidate solutions, evaluate them in parallel, and then update optimizer's state before generating a new batch of candidate solutions.
 Later commits have changed the algorithm to a from less suitable for such parallelization.
+BiteOptDeep can be parallelized without much effort, but with a certain limit on parallelism.

 2. The method currently uses "short-cuts" which can be considered as "tricks" (criticized in literature) which are non-universal, and reduce convergence